Republic of Noli

 The Republic of Noli (Repubblica di Noli; Repubbrica de Nöi) was an Italian maritime republic that was centred on the city of Noli, in Liguria, and existed from 1192 to 1797.
 The area is now in the province of Savona, Italy.
 To protect itself from possible attacks and invasions by Savona and Marquisate of Finale, Noli allied in 1202 with the Republic of Genoa in a sort of protectorate, in fact, documents of the time show that the relationship was equal and not one of submission.
 The alliance allowed the Republic of Noli to have such growing importance that in 1239, a diocese was established there by Pope Gregory IX.

 History

-Noli was founded in 1192.
+The Republic of Noli was founded in 1192.
 After 10 years of existence, the small maritime republic allied itself with the larger and more powerful neighbouring Genoese Republic, which gave Noli the status of a Genoese protectorate until its dissolution in 1797.
 Throughout its history Noli was ruled by a Podestà.
 It survived for 605 years before it was annexed by Napoleon in 1797.